As you are decluttering or just doing routine clean ups you may come across old, unused or expired medications that you no longer need or want.

 The most environmentally friendly and non-toxic way to dispose of prescription medications is through a medication take back program.
 These are often administered through your county sheriff’s office, pharmacy or hazardous waste facility.
 When you hand over your unused medicines as part of these programs then professionals can properly and safely dispose of the drugs instead of you having to worry about it.

 The U.S. Drug Enforcement Administration (DEA) has annual National Prescription Drug Take-Back Events.
-There is a country-wide take-back event scheduled for Saturday, September 26, 2015 (except for Pennsylvania and Delaware where the date is September 12, 2015).
+There is a country-wide take-back event.
 The DEA website has been updated with locations, so if you're interested check it out now before the deadline to find out where, locally, they're taking back medications.

 There are more local programs as well as this federal program.
 The AWARxE.org website has a Get Local resource that tells you, based on your state, what options are available to you for medicine take back programs.